-For over 100 years, these ruins have been called the Tonto Cliff Dwellings.
+For over 100 years, these ancient structures have been called the Tonto Cliff Dwellings.
 We don't know who named them, and there is no way of knowing when they were first seen by Europeans.
-Cowboys, settlers, and the cavalry were probably aware of the ruins by the 1870's, although no known documentation exists from this period.
+Cowboys, settlers, and the calvary were aware of the cliff dwellings by the 1870's, and army personnel made note of them during this period.

 In May of 1883, Adolph Bandelier made his way to the cliff dwellings.
-Sketching floor plans and documenting their physical appearance, his journal represents the condition assessment of the structures.
-Published in 1893, it still serves as a historical reference for ruins around the American Southwest.
+His sketches of floor plans and documentation of the physical appearances of the cliff dwellings in his journal represents the condition assessment of the structures at that time.
+Published in 1892, Bandelier's Final Report of Investigations still serves as a historical reference for archeological sites around the American Southwest.

-Four years after Bandelier's visit to the ruins, population in Arizona Territory began increasing rapidly.
-Wagon trains and trail rides were replaced when the Southern Pacific Railroad came to Phoenix in 1887.
-Bringing people westward, business and industry followed.
-By 1900, Phoenix's census recorded 5,554.
+Four years after Bandelier's visit, population in the Arizona Territory began to increase rapidly.
+People were brought west first by wagon trains and trail rides then by the Southern Pacific Railroad which came to Phoenix in 1887.
+Business and industry followed.
+By 1900, Phoenix's population was 5,554.

-With a growing population, farming, water, and flood control in the Southwest became an issue.
-This was to set in motion a series of events that would have dramatic effects on the cliff dwellings and their future.
+With a growing population, farming, water, and flood control in the Southwest became an issue, thus setting in motion a series of events that would have dramatic effects on the cliff dwellings and their future.

 Water and the Roosevelt Dam

 Phoenix suffered through numerous catastrophic floods as the Salt River ripped and tore through ineffective earthen dams.
-Water storage, availability, and control had reached its limits.
+Water storage, availability, and control had reached their limits.
 The Salt River Water Users was formed and, with other states and territorial delegations, lobbied Congress for action.
-In 1902, President Theodore Roosevelt signed the National Reclamation Act authorizing damming of western rivers; the Bureau of Reclamation was created and Arizona Territory was selected for the first dam.
-By 1903, plans were in place for Theodore Roosevelt Dam to be built at the confluence of Tonto Creek and the Salt River.
+In 1902, President Theodore Roosevelt signed the National Reclamation Act authorizing damming of western rivers; the Bureau of Reclamation was created and the Arizona Territory was selected for the first dam.
+By 1903, plans were in place to build Theodore Roosevelt Dam at the confluence of Tonto Creek and the Salt River.

-Located just four miles from the construction site, the cliff dwellings were feeling the impact.
-Workers, their families, and sightseers had begun exploring the ruins.
-Rare photos of this period allow us to see the dwellings’ condition in the early 20th century.
+Located just four miles from the construction site, the cliff dwellings felt the impact.
+Workers, their families, and sightseers began exploring the cliff dwellings.
+Rare photos of this period show change in the dwelling's conditions through the early 20th century.

 Tonto National Monument